jepstein-eagle/adaptable/packages/adaptable/adaptable-theming-guide.md

 }
 ```

-and you also need to make sure that the theme name is included in the UserThemes property in the Theme section of Predefined Config (together with a description and - optionally - the name of the vendor grid theme that you want to load simultaneously with the Theme.):
+You also need to make sure that the theme name is included in the UserThemes property in the Theme section of Predefined Config, together with a description (the text that appears in the Theme dropdown) and - optionally - the name of the vendor grid theme that you want to load simultaneously with the Theme.

  ```ts
   export default {